Swansea has not escaped this drama and future generations will want to know how we coped. This is for them.

-If, unknown to you, you have a smidgen of a trace of virus in your throat or nose, but don’t feel at all ill, you may well feel inclined to describe yourself as healthy, in-the-pink, ready-to-do-a-hard-day’s-work-for-a-day’s pay.
+If, unknown to you, you have a smidgen of a trace of virus in your throat or nose, but don’t feel at all ill, you may well feel inclined to describe yourself as healthy, in-the-pink, ready-to-do-a-day’s-work-for-a-day’s pay.
 You would be mistaken: you are desperately ill.

 A PCR test will find that virus and take the judgement about your alleged health out of your hands.
-Working on the likely probability that, sooner or later, you can reasonably be expected to rush into your local care home, smash through the ubiquitous Perspex screens and cough in the faces of any old and/or frail people you meet, you will be told to go home and isolate (self-isolate is a tautology) for two weeks, and name anyone and everyone you have either met or dreamed about in the recent past.
+Working on the likely probability that, sooner or later, you can reasonably be expected to rush into your local care home, smash through the ubiquitous Perspex screens and cough in the faces of the elderly and/or frail people you meet, you will be told to go home and isolate (self-isolate is a tautology) for two weeks, and name anyone and everyone you have either met or dreamed about in the recent past.
 These people will also have their earning capacities curbed.